kaaryasthan/kaaryasthan/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](https://github.com/kaaryasthan/kaaryasthan/blob/master/CONTRIBUTING.md)

 Kaaryasthan helps you to manage private projects.
-You can add tasks & issues called items to your project.
-An item will have title, description, discussions, creator, assignees and labels.
-Multiple milestones can be created with due date and priority-ordered items.
+You can add tasks & issues (items) in to your project.
+An item has title, description, discussions, creator, assignees, and labels.
+Project milestones can be created with due date and items with priority order.

 This repository contains the source code of Kaaryasthan.
-It has source code for both front-end and back-end.
-The front-end of Kaaryasthan is written in [Angular], back-end in [Go], and [PostgreSQL] is used as the persistent data store.
+It has source code for both user interface and server.
+The user interface of Kaaryasthan is written in [Angular], server in [Go], and [PostgreSQL] is used for the database.

 > Kaaryasthan (കാര്യസ്ഥൻ) is a [Malayalam] word with meaning "manager".